jariolaine/apex-blog/README.md

 ### System Requirements
 * Oracle database version 18c or higher
-* Oracle Application Express version 19.2 or higher
+* Oracle Application Express version 20.1 or higher
-* Oracle REST Data Service version 19.2 or higher

 ### Needed Privileges
 Ensure target schema associated to your APEX workspace is registered to ORDS, has following system privileges and roles: